Skip to main content

 Frequently Asked Questions

-- Industry pricing for BOC-3 process agent designation ranges from $20 to $99 depending on coverage scope and renewal model.
-One-time blanket-coverage services (covering all 50 states + DC for life) sit at $50–$99.
+Industry pricing for BOC-3 process agent designation ranges from $20 to $99 depending on coverage scope and renewal model.
 Annual-renewal services list at $20–$50/year, which compounds to $100–$500 over a typical 5-10 year operating life.
-FastBOC3 charges $75 one-time, lifetime coverage.
+FastBOC3 is $75 one-time, lifetime coverage - beats every annual model from year 2 forward, with a 100% acceptance guarantee and same-day FMCSA filing.

-- No. Per 49 CFR §366.4, the BOC-3 form must be filed by the designated process agent — not by the carrier itself.
+No. Per 49 CFR §366.4T, the BOC-3 form must be filed by the designated process agent - not by the carrier itself.
 The agent files the form with FMCSA on the carrier's behalf, attesting that the agent has agreed to accept legal service.
-A motor carrier filing its own BOC-3 is rejected by FMCSA at the URS portal.
+A motor carrier filing its own BOC-3 is rejected by FMCSA at the registration portal (MOTUS as of May 2026).

-- Form BOC-3 is processed by FMCSA in real time once submitted electronically through the URS or Motus portal.
+Form BOC-3 is processed by FMCSA in real time once submitted electronically through the Motus portal (which replaced the legacy URS system in May 2026).
 The filing itself takes 2–5 minutes.
-The full timeline from initial application to active MC number is 21+ days because BOC-3 is one of three required filings (alongside BMC-91 insurance and the URS application + $300 fee), and FMCSA's vetting period dominates the wait.
+The full timeline from initial application to active MC number runs longer - FMCSA lists 20-25 business days of processing for new applicants - because BOC-3 is one of three required filings (alongside BMC-91 insurance and the operating-authority application + $300 fee), and FMCSA's vetting period dominates the wait.

 Need a BOC-3 Process Agent today?